Neuroscience Major, B.S.

 Undergraduate Research

 Qualified students interested in doing independent research under the direction of a faculty member may enroll for independent research credit (PSYC 395 or NSCI 395).
 Students interested in this option should speak directly with psychology faculty members regarding opportunities in their laboratories.
 Additional information is available on the department's website.
-Many other psychology courses also include heavy research components.
+Many other psychology and neuroscience courses also include heavy research components and/or meet the general education research and discovery requirement (NSCI 27* labs).
 See the research methods, research intensive, and research exposure courses at the Office for Undergraduate Research.

 Department of Psychology and Neuroscience